tomgallagher/RecordReplay/README.md

 that are looking to deliver proof-of-concept skeleton sites quickly to clients.
 You can start testing your site in minutes, with no previous experience of
 Record/Replay or even testing websites in general.

-Record/Replay performs well when __compared with other frameworks__.
+Record/Replay performs well when __compared with other frameworks__.[^1]
 If you have wide experience of existing testing frameworks, you know that automated functional testing can be a tricky process to configure and to maintain.
 Compared to Puppeteer, Record/Replay benefits from using the Chrome browser itself, rather than the headless version, and supports extensions like Flash.
 Compared to Cypress, Record/Replay supports the use of the tab key in user interface testing, allows bandwidth / latency throttling and supports iframe interaction by default.
 Compared to Selenium Webdriver, Record/Replay is less flaky (prone to erroneous fails), faster to complete tests and provides better reporting.

-Of course, this is only our opinion.
+[^1]: Of course, this is only our opinion.
 Just install and give it a try, then make your own mind up!